oauthstuff/draft-oauth-par/main.md

     urn%3Aexample%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1
 ```

-The pushed authorization request endpoint thus fosters OAuth security by providing all clients a simple means for an integrity protected authorization request, but it als also allows clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, to explicitly adopt JWT-based request objects.
+The pushed authorization request endpoint thus fosters OAuth security by providing all clients a simple means for an integrity protected authorization request, but it also allows clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, to explicitly adopt JWT-based request objects.

 ## Conventions and Terminology